-When a Student Workers graduates or leaves Loyola, their forwarding address should be given to Payroll or Human Resources to allow the University to mail the W-2 tax form at the end of the calendar year.
+- When a Student Worker graduates or leaves Loyola, their forwarding address should be given to Payroll or Human Resources to allow the University to mail the W-2 tax form at the end of the calendar year.

 Loyola has fully functioning workstations and offices in place to facilitate the work of the University.
 Phones, fax machines, copy machines, computers, and the software and Internet connections associated with computers, as well as all other University property should not be abused or used for personal business.

 Loyola's mail system is not for personal mail.

 Loyola respects each employee's right to privacy and confidentiality.
 Consistent with this, the University does not release any employee's address, telephone number, or other confidential information to anyone outside the University without the written permission of the individual except where required by law.